 How to Paint a Metal Door

 If you are a DIY enthusiast, then painting a metal door can be one of your favorite tasks ever undertaken.
+Always keep in mind to hire a professional tradesmen if you are not sure about your DIY skills.
 Since the surface is different, this will not be the same as painting wooden doors, but that is not something to feel demoralized about.
 Like any other DIY project, the first step towards success of this is – preparation.
 Find below the directions for painting a metal door with ease:

 - A door which is new will have no locks or knobs but for repainting an old door you will have to do the job yourself.
 Also remember to remove the door knockers and kick plates.
 If you have the door off the frame, then do away with the hinges too.